ronen567/just-the-docs/docs/logistic_regression.md

 $$h_{(b,w)}=\frac{1}{1+e^{-(b+w^Tx)}}$$

-With the cost function at hand, we need to find the set of coefficients {b,w) which minimizes the cost, or in other words, maximaizes the probability likelihood.
+With the cost function at hand, we need to find the set of coefficients {b,w) which minimizes the cost.

 In the linear prediction example, we considered 2 solutions:
 1. The "Analytic Solution" at which the cost we took partial derivatives of the Lossfunction per each of the n+1 coefficients.
 Each derivative was set to 0, so we had n+1 normal equations which could be analytically soved.